rwnewsom/TechElevator/module-1/18_Assessment/student-assessment/README.md

 ## Overview

 This is a time-boxed, individual coding assessment.
 You have one hour to complete the assessment.
-You are not expected to complete all the features of the problem in the time given.
-Complete as much as you can.
+Complete as much as you can of the assessment during that time.

 You may use any resource available as long as the effort remains an individual effort.